slint-ui/slint/api/cpp/docs/cmake.md

 The winit back-end needs a renderer. `SLINT_FEATURE_RENDERER_FEMTOVG` and `SLINT_FEATURE_RENDERER_SKIA` are the only stable renderers, the other ones are experimental.

-#### Run Time Backend Selection

-It's also possible to select any of the compiled in backends and renderer at runtime, using the `SLINT_BACKEND` environment variable.

-* `SLINT_BACKEND=Qt` selects the Qt back-end
-* `SLINT_BACKEND=winit` selects the winit back-end
-* `SLINT_BACKEND=winit-femtovg` selects the winit back-end with the femtovg renderer
-* `SLINT_BACKEND=winit-skia` selects the winit back-end with the skia renderer
-* `SLINT_BACKEND=winit-software` selects the winit back-end with the software renderer

-If the selected back-end or renderer isn't available, the default will be used instead.

 ### Cross-compiling